CenturyLinkCloud/APIDocs/Billing/getinvoicedetails.md

 ## V2 API Equivalent Available

 <div class="alert alert-warning">Please note that there is an equivalent V2 API.
-Please use the V2 Billing | [Get Invoice Data for an Account Alias](../v2/#billing-get-invoice-data-for-an-account-alias) API.</div>
+Please use the V2 Billing | <a href="../v2/#billing-get-invoice-data-for-an-account-alias">Get Invoice Data for an Account Alias</a> API.

 ## URL